whisthq/whist/client-applications/desktop/README.md

 ## Traps!

 Abstractions leak.
 Bugs hide.
 Things don't work the way they seem.
-This is programming, and sometimes we have to get our hands dirty with implementaion details that we shouldn't have to know about.
-Here's a small collection of some with this project.
+This is programming, and sometimes we have to get our hands dirty with implementation details that we shouldn't have to know about.
+Here's some for this project.

 ### Always use take(1)/takeLast(1) instead of first()/last()

 These are pairs of observable operators that seem like they should do the same thing.
 Often they do, when observables are emitting consistently.
-The subtle difference is that `first()` will error after a certain amount of time if its upstream observable never emits. `take(1)` will not error and just sit silently. `last()` and `takeLast(1)` share the same behavior.
+The subtle difference is that `first()` will error after a certain amount of time if its upstream observable never emits. `take(1)` will not error and simply be silent.
+Similarly, `last()` will error, and `takeLast(1)` will not.

-This is important to know, because you'll only see the `EmptyError` from `first` and `last` at runtime.
-It will appear as a cryptic, hard to read Electron pop-up.
+This is important to know, because you won't see the `EmptyError` caused by `first` and `last` until runtime.
+When you do, it will appear as a cryptic, hard to read Electron pop-up.
 This is a difficult error, so the takeaway is that you should never use `first()` or `last()`.
 Always use `take(1)` and `takeLast(1)`.

 [More info here](https://swalsh.org/blog/rxjs-first-vs-take1).